yoshi-dise/anmk/README.md

 ```
 please note that i use python 3.10, so u need to use similar version, maybe 3.8+

-> To update the video list, u can run `scraper.py` with `python scraper.py` and it will automatically update the `titles.txt`
+> To update the video list, u can run `scraper.py` with `python scraper.py` and it will automatically update the `target.txt`